HMarzban/pipe2time.ir/README.md

 Also, you can download all in one these years data by [this link](./dist/calendar.json)

 > List of available years: `1390,1391,1392,1393,1394,1395,1396,1397,1398,1399,1400,1401,1402,1402,1403`

-> Note: if you need more years, you can clone the project and make your custom list if years.
+> Note: if you need more years, clone the project and make your custom list of years.

 ## JSON OUTPUT SCHEMA